cktlco/crew-chief-autovoicepack/README.md

 _ Edit, rebuild, run, over and over while reviewing the output/ dir results

+## Uncommon Question: How much GPU VRAM is required to run the Text-to-Speech process using a GPU?
+Your "graphics card" (Graphics Processing Unit, or GPU) has memory (Video RAM, or VRAM) which is used by the GPU to store textures, frame buffers, and other data.
+Crew-chief-autovoicepack uses a deep learning model which can utilize your GPU to greatly speed up the text-to-speech process.

+The model requires approximately 2.6GB of VRAM.
+If your GPU has 8GB VRAM or more, you will be able to run multiple containers in parallel using the instructions found elsewhere on this page, which will produce your voice pack up to 8x+ faster.

 ## Uncommon Task: Rebuilding the crew-chief-autovoicepack Docker image
 Note that you can avoid rebuilding the container image simply by mounting the local version of the files you want to modify in place of the version baked into the container image, such as `generate_voice_pack.py` or `phrase_inventory.csv`.
 See instructions elsewhere on this page for how to mount a local file into the container.

-However, if you make signficant changes to the files in the repo, including the Dockerfile, you may prefer to rebuild the Docker image (`docker build ...`) to include those changes.
+However, if you make significant changes to the files in the repo, including the Dockerfile, you may prefer to rebuild the Docker image (`docker build ...`) to include those changes.

-The process may seem daunting the first time, but it will complete very quickly each run after the initial build since Docker caches the intermediate steps.
-This means you won't have to wait to download the base Linux image, apt packages, pytorch dependencies, the machine learning models, etc. but you can change the python code and rebuild the image in seconds.
+The process may seem daunting and slow the first time, but it will complete very quickly each run after the initial build since Docker caches the intermediate steps.
+This means you won't have to wait to download the base Linux image, apt packages, pytorch dependencies, ML models, etc. but you will be able to change the python code and rebuild the image in seconds.

-You may encounter dependency resolution issues or other software supply chain problems, but hopefully are able to work through them with the help of the community or the Internet.
+As the repo ages, you may encounter dependency resolution issues or other software supply chain problems, but hopefully are able to work through them with the help of the community or the Internet.

 From the crew-chief-autovoicepack root folder:
 ```